Nicaragua Solidarity Campaign Action Group

-In the first years of the 1980s the US initiated a ‘covert war to destroy the Sandinista Revolution. ‘
+In the first years of the 1980s the US initiated a ‘covert war to destroy the Sandinista Revolution.‘

-In 1986 the ICJ found the US guilty of being in breach of its ‘obligations under customary international law not to use force against another State,’ and not to interrupt peaceful maritime commerce,’ a reference to the CIA mining of Nicaraguan harbours.
+In 1986 the ICJ found the US guilty of being in breach of its ‘obligations under customary international law not to use force against another State,’ and ‘not to interrupt peaceful maritime commerce,’ a reference to the CIA mining of Nicaraguan harbours.

 However the US refused to recognise the jurisdiction of the ICJ over the case and to this day has never paid the US$17bn reparations owed to Nicaragua.

-This was recognised as a major victory in a David vs Goliath struggle exposing yet again US hypocracy in upholding international law only when it suits its interests to do so.
-When asked whether it’s a waste of time to pursue such cases knowing the US wont comply Dr Arguello responded that the only thing left is the ‘mobilisation of shame. ‘
+This was recognised as a major victory in a David vs Goliath struggle exposing yet again US hypocrisy in upholding international law only when it suits its interests to do so.

-As a very small country Nicaragua has very little it could contribute to Palestine in terms of financial or material aid but what it could offer is decades of experience with the ICJ.
+Dr Arguello explained that as a very small country Nicaragua has very little it could contribute to Palestine in terms of financial or material aid but what it could offer is decades of experience with the ICJ.

 Since then 13 other countries including Nicaragua, Mexico, Chile, Cuba, Brazil, Bolivia and Colombia have supported the case.

-In the meantime Dr Arguello explained Nicaragua had been weighing up options for further action including a case against Germany, Canada, or the Netherlands for colluding with Israel’s genocidal actions in Gaza through providing arms.
+In the meantime Dr Arguello explained Nicaragua had been weighing up options for further action including a case against Germany, Canada, UK or the Netherlands for colluding with Israel’s genocidal actions in Gaza through providing arms.
 The possibility of taking actions against the US was ruled out on the grounds that te US does not recognise the jurisdiction of the ICJ.

-In court Dr Arguello argued that “Germany has violated this obligation imposed on all states,” adding that Germany has not been able “to differentiate between self-defence and genocide” in the case of Gaza.
+In the ICJ hearing on 4 April Dr Arguello argued that ‘Germany has violated these obligations imposed on all states,’ adding that Germany has not been able “to differentiate between self-defence and genocide” in the case of Israeli action on Gaza.
+Nicaragua requested that the Court impose provisional measures on Germany to halt all arms sales to Israel and restore UNWRA funding.

 The ruling states that the State of Israel’s continued presence in the Occupied Palestinian Territory is unlawful and must end as rapidly as possible, all new settlement activities must cease immediately; all settlers must be evacuated from the Occupied Palestinian Territory.
 In addition Israel must pay reparations for damage caused.